-When MPLCAN mode is selected, the PRO-A0xV36 behaves as standard ElectroCraft programmable drive and conforms to ElectroCraft protocol for exchanging MPL commands via CAN-bus.
+When MPLCAN mode is selected, the PRO-A08V48x-PE behaves as standard ElectroCraft programmable drive and conforms to ElectroCraft protocol for exchanging MPL commands via CAN-bus.
 When MPLCAN protocol is used, it is not mandatory to have a master.
-Any PRO-A0xV36 can be set to operate standalone, and may play the role of a master to coordinate both the network communication/synchronization and the motion application via MPL commands sent directly to the other drives.
+Any PRO-A08V48x-PE can be set to operate standalone, and may play the role of a master to coordinate both the network communication/synchronization and the motion application via MPL commands sent directly to the other drives.

-When higher level coordination is needed, apart from a CANopen master, the PRO-A0xV36 drives can also be controlled via a PC or a PLC using one of the MPL\LIB motion libraries.
+When higher level coordination is needed, apart from a CANopen master, the PRO-A08V48x-PE drives can also be controlled via a PC or a PLC using one of the MPL_LIB motion libraries.

-For PRO-A0xV36 commissioning PROconfig or MotionPRO Developer PC applications may be used.
+For PRO-A08V48x-PE commissioning PROconfig or MotionPro Developer PC applications may be used.

-PROconfig is a subset of MotionPRO Suite, including only the drive setup part.
+PROconfig is a subset of MotionPro Suite, including only the drive setup part.
 The output of PROconfig is a set of setup data that can be downloaded into the drive EEPROM or saved on a PC file.
 At power-on, the drive is initialized with the setup data read from its EEPROM.
 With PROconfig it is also possible to retrieve the complete setup information from a drive previously programmed.
 PROconfig shall be used for drive setup in all cases where the motion commands are sent exclusively from a master.
-Hence neither the PRO-A0xV36 MPL programming capability nor the drive camming mode are used.
+Hence neither the PRO-A08V48x-PE MPL programming capability nor the drive camming mode are used.

-MotionPRO Suite includes PROconfig for the drive setup, and a Motion Editor for the motion programming.
+MotionPro Suite includes PROconfig for the drive setup, and a Motion Editor for the motion programming.
 The Motion Editor provides a simple way of creating motion programs and automatically generates all the MPL instructions.
-With MotionPRO Developer you can fully benefit from a key advantage of ElectroCraft drives - their capability to execute complex motions without requiring an external motion controller, thanks to their built-in motion controllers.
-MotionPRO Developer, shall be used to program motion sequences in MPL.
-This is the PRO-A0xV36 typical operation mode when MPLCAN protocol is selected.
-MotionPRO Developer shall also be used with CANopen protocol, if the user wants to call MPL functions stored in the drive EEPROM or to use the camming mode.
-With camming mode, MotionPRO Developer offers the possibility to quickly download and test a cam profile and also to create a .sw file (see par.
+With MotionPro Developer you can fully benefit from a key advantage of ElectroCraft drives - their capability to execute complex motions without requiring an external motion controller, thanks to their built-in motion controllers.
+MotionPro Developer, shall be used to program motion sequences in MPL.
+This is the PRO-A08V48x-PE typical operation mode when MPLCAN protocol is selected.
+MotionPro Developer shall also be used with CANopen protocol, if the user wants to call MPL functions stored in the drive EEPROM or to use the camming mode.
+With camming mode, MotionPro Developer offers the possibility to quickly download and test a cam profile and also to create a .sw file (see par.
 5.2.4) with the cam data.
 The .sw file can be afterwards stored in a master and downloaded to the drive, wherever needed.
+PROconfig is part of MotionPRO Suite and is available as part of the ElectroCraft PRO Series Evaluation Kit.